The HobbitHouse Ilustrated Glossary of Woodworking terms

 jointer --- A power machine used to true the edges of boards, usually in preparation for gluing.
 They have rotating blades (usually a set of three blades), mounted horizontally in a holding mechanism and an adjustable infeed table that allows adjustment for the depth of the cut so that multiple passes can be made on boards that need to have a lot of material removed but not all at once.
 If the blades are set a little too high, then when the end of the plank leaves the infeed table, snipe occurs.
 Most models come with an adjustable fence, which allow one to edge boards at an angle other than 90 degrees which can be invaluable if you are making, for example, a box that is 5-sided or 6-sided instead of 4-sided.
 Such models are called "parallelogram" jointers because when the fence is leaned over from 90 degrees, the place where the bed and fence meet looks like one side of a parallelogram.
 Jointers can also be used as surface planers for narrow planks.
 Examples:

 keyed dovetail full lap --- A full lap joint where the cross piece is cut with a dovetail groove instead of a rectangular groove, and the inserting piece is a large dovetail the full width of the plank.
+This increases the strength of the joint over just a rectangular groove.
 As shown in the examples below, the joint can be through or half blind.
 Compare/contrast to dovetailed full lap.
 Examples:

 keyed dovetail half lap --- A half lap joint where the cross piece is cut with a dovetail groove instead of a rectangular groove, and the inserting piece is a large dovetail the full width of the plank.
+This increases the strength of the joint over just a rectangular groove.
 As shown in the examples below, the joint can be through or half blind.
 Compare/contrast to dovetailed half lap.
 Examples:

-keyed miter joint --- This refers to any edge miter joint or end miter joint in which one or more small arrow shaped splines (feather splines) are inserted into both planks to a depth that is less than what would make them protrude through to the inner side.
-Examples:
+keyed miter joint --- This refers to any edge miter joint or face miter joint in which one or more small arrow shaped splines (feather splines) are inserted into both planks to a depth that is less than what would make them protrude through to the inner side.
+The two examples in this glossary are at keyed face miter joint and keyed edge miter joint

 knockdown --- (1)[adj] A design feature that allows a piece of furniture to be easily disassembled by the use of special hardware or joinery (sometimes called knockdown fittings and/or knockdown joints.